Percolation on an infinitely generated group: Phase transitions for our finite models.

 \end{proof} \begin{rem}In particular, if $nq\to\infty$ as $n\to\infty$, $\prob{N=0}\to 0$.
 The converse is also true.
 Suppose $nq\leq c$ infinitely often.
 The event that an individual vertex meets some edges is an increasing event, and so, by Harris's inequality \cite{Har60}, all such events are positively correlated.
 So $\prob{N=0}\geq(1-q)^n\geq(1-c/n)^n$ infinitely often, and this bound approaches $\ee[-c]>0$.
 Trivially if $nq\to 0$ then $\prob{N=0}\to 1$; again the converse is true since a non-trivial lower bound on $nq$ gives a non-trivial upper bound on $2/(2+nq)$.\end{rem} \begin{rem}Suppose that each vertex has an additional probability $r$ of being active, and we are interested in the number of active isolated vertices.
 Now the expected number is $nqr$ and a similar analysis gives a bound of $(1+r)/(1+r+nqr)\leq 2/(2+nqr)$.\end{rem}

 We next prove a sufficient condition for connectedness which will be the key ingredient in establishing the supercritical region for each model.

 First, we introduce some notation.
-Let $T$ be an arbitrary finite $b$-ary tree (we initially think of $T$ being $T_n$, but will need this extra generality in \Sr{thresasync}), and let $v,w$ be two vertices of $T$.
+Let $T$ be an arbitrary finite $b$-ary tree, and let $v,w$ be two vertices of $T$.
 We say $v$ is a \textit{$k$-uncle} of $w$ if a sibling of $v$ is an ancestor of $w$ at distance $k$ or less.
 We say $v$ and $w$ are \textit{$k$-cousins} if there exists $w'$ which is an ancestor of $w$ at distance $k$ or less such that $w'$ is a $k$-uncle of $v$ (note that this definition is symmetric, since some sibling $v'$ of $w'$ is a $k$-ancestor of $v$ and $k$-uncle of $w$).
 If $(\seq x{ b })$ and $(\seq y{ b })$ are two disjoint $ b $-tuples of siblings then we say $(\seq x{ b })$ and $(\seq y{ b })$ are $k$-cousins if $x_1$ and $y_1$ are $k$-cousins (which will also imply that all other pairs are $k$-cousins).

 Now let $G$ be a graph whose vertex set is $L(T)$, the set of leaves of $T$.
 We say that two vertices $x,y\in V(T)$ are \textit{linked} by $G$ if there exist vertices $x',y'\in L_n$ such that $x$ is an ancestor of $x'$, $y$ is an ancestor of $y'$, and there is an edge (in $G$) from $x'$ to $y'$.
 If $X=\set x{ b }$ is a set of siblings in $T$, we say $X$ is \textit{strongly linked} by $G$ if the graph $H_X$ on vertex set $X$ with edges between linked pairs is connected, and \textit{weakly linked} if $H_X$ has two components and there exist $i,j$ such that $x_i$ and $x_j$ are in different components and some $z$ which is a $k$-uncle of $x_i,x_j$ such that the pairs $x_i,z$ and $x_j,z$ are both linked.